aliciasply/Final-Project/README.md

 # Questions to Answer:

-  * Which social media sites contribute the most “Fake News.”
+  * Which news sites contribute the most “Fake" News?
-  * Which news sources create the most “Fake News.”
+  * Which news sites contribute to the most Real News?
-  * Which is shared and liked more, “Fake” or Real News?
-Why?
+  * Which is shared, liked and commented more, “Fake” or Real News?
+  * What are the most-used "words" in Fake News Vs. Real News?

 # Outline
 * Transform, Train & Test the Data.